cameron-raymond/princeton-Diversity_Statements/data/output/text_files/Widener University.md

-8:00pm
+4:00pm

- - 9:00pm
+ - 5:00pm

- Widener Observatory - Kirkbride Hall
+ Zoom

-Enjoy the wonders and majesty of the summer sky!
-Join Professor Harry Augensen for a night of virtual stargazing via Zoom from the comfort of your own home.
-No registration is required.
+Join us to learn about the wonderful opportunities that Widener University offers, the application and admission process.
+Now is the time to submit your Fall 2021 application.